unitaryfund/unitary.fund/src/content/blog/2025_fosdem_recap.md

 Again, these may not sound like new ideas to more seasoned devroom organizers, but they are things we didn't think of implementing this year.

 - **Fix the schedule gaps** -- We scheduled five-minute breaks between talks to ensure we had ample time for transitions, but it ended up feeling more awkward than useful.
 More back-to-back talks or lightning sessions would be better.
-- **Promote the livestream** -- Sharing a link to watch online earlier on forums and chats, as well as reminding people in our community will allow more people to participate.
+- **Promote the livestream** -- FOSDEM devrooms have a livestream for people who can't attend in person.
+Next time, we want to share a link to the livestream on the usual quantum forums and chats ahead of time.
-- **Monitor the Element chat** -- In all honesty, we completely forgot to check the chat about the chat until half-way through the schedule.
+- **Monitor the Element chat** -- In all honesty, we completely forgot to check the chat until half-way through the schedule.
 At the end of the day, everything was fine, because there wasn't much engagement there, but here is a note to ourselves to monitor the chat next year.
-- **A Quantum Fringe Event** -- A hackathon, meetup, or social event could allow more people to get involved in quantum, especially since some couldn't make it in the door!
+- **A Quantum Fringe Event** -- A hackathon, meetup, or social event ahead of the devroom could allow more people to get involved in quantum, especially since some couldn't make it in the door!
 - **More Club-Mate** -- We definitely didn't drink enough.
-FOSDEM requires high energy and Club-Mate provides: plus it's vegan and gluten-free (not sponsored, but reach out if you work at Club-Mate 😅).
+FOSDEM requires high energy and [Club-Mate](https://en.wikipedia.org/wiki/Club-Mate) provides: plus it's vegan and gluten-free (not sponsored, but reach out if you work at Club-Mate 😅).
 - **More tourism** -- And we don't mean seeing more of Bruxelles attractions (although that would be nice too), but attending more of other devroom's talks, and submerging ourselves more in the spirit of the event.
+We attended some great keynotes and a few talks in other devrooms, but I wish we had time to watch more.

-## What went well 🎉
+## What went well 🎯

 It's easy to focus on all the things we missed, or we can do better next year, but a majority of items passed over smoothly.
 Is this in large part due to the amazing infrastructure FOSDEM has set up?